 Since 2002 Diagram 2921.1 has an arrow pointing to the top-left, like similar signs usually found at a junction (those are Diagram 2910).

 Where services aren't immediately accessible from the road, the legend 'Services' on a blue patch should be used to direct traffic to the right place.
+The clarity and quality of this signage can be especially variable.

 Tiredness Can Kill